Aberdeen Golf Off the Beaten Path

 For understandable reasons, most golf travelers desire to play The Open Championship venues and the other bucket-list golf courses of the British Isles.
 When deciding where to play golf in Scotland, those who are willing to include some less-heralded golf courses often find an equal, and sometimes more enjoyable, experience compared to some of the marquee names.

 Like the rest of the great regions for golf in Scotland, the Aberdeen area is home to numerous off the beaten path golf courses that are worthy of a place on your itinerary.
-Here are just a few favorites among the H&B Forces.
+Here are just a few favorites to include on your golf trip to Aberdeen.

 Stonehaven